-Operation of the Sabine Pass LNG terminal, the Liquefaction Project and other facilities that we may construct involves significant risks.
+Operation of the Sabine Pass LNG terminal, the Liquefaction Project, the Creole Trail Pipeline and other facilities that we may construct involves significant risks.

-As more fully discussed in these Risk Factors, the Sabine Pass LNG terminal, the Liquefaction Project and our other existing and proposed LNG facilities face operational risks, including the following:
+As more fully discussed in these Risk Factors, the Sabine Pass LNG terminal, the Liquefaction Project, the Creole Trail Pipeline and our other existing and proposed LNG facilities face operational risks, including the following:

-- the facilities' performing below expected levels of efficiency; - · breakdown or failures of equipment; - operational errors by vessel or tug operators; - operational errors by us or any contracted facility operator;

-- · labor disputes; and - weather-related interruptions of operations.
+- the facilities' performing below expected levels of efficiency; - breakdown or failures of equipment; - operational errors by vessel or tug operators; - operational errors by us or any contracted facility operator; - labor disputes; and - weather-related interruptions of operations.